-Vincent J. Galifi - Mr. Galifi is currently Executive Vice President and Chief Financial Officer of Magna International Inc., a leading global automotive supplier.
-During Mr. Galifi's 30-year career at Magna, his responsibilities have included Director of Taxation & Insurance, Vice President & Controller, Vice President Finance and Executive Vice President Finance and Chief Financial Officer.
-Mr. Galifi, in addition to leading Magna's financial function, serves on the Executive Management Committee, the Disclosure Committee and Compliance Council as well as advisor to the Audit Committee and the Corporate Governance and Compensation Committee of Magna.
-Mr. Galifi has a Bachelor of Commerce degree, with high distinction, from the University of Toronto.
-He obtained his C.P.A. and CA designation in 1984 and is a member of the Institute of Chartered Accountants of Ontario.
-Mr. Galifi brings to the board extensive international financial knowledge, strategic know how and global acquisition experience.
+Director since Vincent alifi io ourroathu Ew agutiva Vice Drog ident and Chief December 19 Ontario, Cana Independent Age: 60 Chair of the A Committee Member of the Finance and Executive Vice President Finance and Chief Finance galifi, in addition to leading Magna's financial function, serves Management Committee, the Disclosure Committee and Comp well as advisor to the Audit Committee and the Corporate Compensation Committee of Magna.
+Mr. Galifi has a Bache degree, with high distinction, from the University of Toronto. omotive supplier. es have included , Vice President ncial Officer.
+Mr. on the Executive iance Council as Governance and or of Commerce He obtained his tute of Chartered ive international Attendar nce Meetings of the Boar d of Directo rs 6/6 100% Meetings of the Boar d Committe es 10/10 100% Securities Held As at: Class A Shares Class B Shares Options (1) DSUs (3) Total Shares & DSUs Value of Shares & DSUs Shareholding Target Multiple of Basic Retainer March 20, 2020 Nil 3,000 Nil 5,766 8,766 \$315,313 \$390,000 2.43 Net Change in Equity Ownership Since March 22, 2019 Class A Shares Class B Class B Shares - Acquire d 1,000 Acquired 807

-Resources Co ommittee

-Attendar nce

-Meetings of the Bo ard of Director s 6/6 100%

-Meetings of the Board Committees 10/10 100%

-Securities Held

-As at: Class A Shares Class B Shares Options (1) DSUs (3) Total Shares & DSUs Value of Shares & DSUs Shareholding Target Multiple of Basic Retainer

-March 20, 2020 Nil 3,000 Nil 5,766 8,766 \$315,313 \$390,000 2.43

-Net Change in Eq uity Owners ship Since March n 22, 2019

-Class A Shares Shares Class B Shares DSUs

-- Acquire ed 1,000 Acquired 807

-May 15, 2019 Ontario, Canada Independent Age: 68
+May 15, 2019

+Ontario, Canada Independent

+Age: 68